Pop Stars (and Their Stans) Are Ruining Music Criticism

 It's one that a memorable piece by Sinéad O'Sullivan in The New Yorker calls to mind.
 Published after the reviews came pouring in for Taylor Swift's The Tortured Poets Department, "Why Normal Music Reviews No Longer Make Sense for Taylor Swift" saw the journalist argue that the pop star's "musical franchise" was like the Marvel Cinematic Universe: so inundated with layers of lore that it can possibly only be appreciated by expertly-trained stans.

 "The tepid music reviews often miss the fact that 'music' is something that Swift stopped selling long ago," O'Sullivan wrote, noting that many of the TTPD reviews accused Swift's latest record of sounding too much like her previous work — while Swifties argued that that was the whole point.
 Of course, with a fan army like this at hand, many publications feared naming critics or even publishing reviews at all; I blocked my VPN when I gave Midnights a (in hindsight, overly generous) 7 out of 10.
-Doxxing is a very real fear for writers publishing on the internet, who are in fact actual people too.
+Doxxing is a very real fear for writers publishing on the internet, who are, in fact, actual people too.

 And some pop stars contribute to this monstrosity.
-When celebrating her first No. 1 hit, Carpenter strangely used the moment to call out a listener who criticizes her; that person was quickly driven off social media by stans.
+When celebrating her first No. 1 hit, Carpenter strangely used the moment to call out a listener who criticized her; that person was quickly driven off social media by stans.
 And I watched in dismay as Halsey shared pull quotes from Pitchfork's 4.3 review of their new album, The Great Impersonator, in a social media graphic with reviewer Shaad D'Souza's name on it.
 While the artist possibly thought they were doing a good and important thing by pointing out the positive parts of an overwhelmingly negative review, Halsey's previous viral tweet about hoping the basement they run Pitchfork out of collapses — inadvertently calling for the destruction of the One World Trade Center, where Conde Nast is located — has very much poisoned the well here.

 Naturally, their stans are issuing threats to D'Souza's credibility — and life — all over Twitter.
 The main argument here (other than dredging up other reviews the writer has written in an effort to say they have poor taste or whatever) seems to be that Halsey's album should be exempt from critique because they wrote it when they were very sick with lupus and a rare form of cancer, thinking it might be the last album they were able to make; as if the very circumstances of its creation preclude it from being engaged with critically.